 A newer feature in the updated Erin Condren Life Planner organization system is a monthly note page which is placed before the monthly spread and next to the quote page for that month.
-I hadn’t quite decided how I was going to use this space when I took the pictures but have since settled on an organization system that helps me the most.

 HOW I USE MY WEEKLY CALENDAR IN EC LIFE PLANNER